StellarSand/privacy-settings/Privacy Settings/Amazon-Privacy-Settings.md

 ## Email alerts, messages, and ads

 #### Advertising preferences
-- Do Not Personalize Ads from Amazon for this Internet Browser
+- Do not show me interest-based ads provided by Amazon